anthonycaccese/art-book-next-de/README.md

 # Art Book Next ([ES-DE](https://es-de.org/) Version)
-A simple theme for the version of EmulationStation used in [ES-DE v2.x](https://es-de.org/)
+A simple theme for the version of EmulationStation used in ES-DE v2.x.

-*(If you are using ES-DE v1.x please download [this version](https://github.com/anthonycaccese/art-book-next-retropie) instead)*
+*(If you are using ES-DE v1.x or earlier please download [this version](https://github.com/anthonycaccese/art-book-next-retropie) instead)*

 ## **Preview**